communitiesuk/auto-ml-pipeline/README.md

 ### Run the pipeline

 The following code shows an example of running the pipeline.
+The code is taken from a [demonstration file](https://github.com/communitiesuk/auto-ml-pipeline/blob/main/src/modelling/model_runs/demo_regression_pipeline_run.py) which shows how the pipeline can be used for a regression task using open data.
+There is an equivalent demonstration file [here](https://github.com/communitiesuk/auto-ml-pipeline/blob/main/src/modelling/model_runs/demo_classification_pipeline_run.py) which shows how the pipeline can be used in a in a binary classification task.

 First the feature data is preprocessed by dropping the specified drop columns and target variable and performing one-hot dummy encoding.
 This step can be omitted if one-hot encoding is not desirable.
 The target data is separate from the rest of the data for use in the pipeline.